Land recovery efforts bring hope

-From 1887 to 1934, 90 million acres of Indian land were removed from Indian ownership and control.
+From 1887 to 1934, 90 million acres of reservation land were removed from Indian ownership and control.
 Nearly two-thirds of the total Indian land base was sold, transferred to non-Indians, or lost due to forced sales.
-Today, more than half of the land within reservation boundaries across the U.S. is privately held by non-Indians.
-Many Indian nations are now reclaiming these lost lands through legal transfers and purchases with help from Indian Land Capital Company.
+Today, more than half of the land within reservation boundaries across the United States is privately held by non-Indians.
+Many Native nations are now reclaiming these lost lands through legal transfers and purchases with help from Indian Land Capital Company.